Monday, July 04, 2011

 CA Bell proposes to name it as “Sir Thutob Namgyal Memorial Hospital”

-Charles Alfred Bell (Pic : Wikipedia)
+Charles Alfred Bell (Pic: Wikipedia)

-Replying to the letter two days back, His Highness Maharaja Tashi Namgyal of Sikkim agrees to the proposal and the new Civil Hospital at Gangtok was adapted as Sir Thutob Namgyal Memorial Hospital.
+Replying to the letter two days back, His Highness Maharaja Tashi Namgyal of Sikkim agreed to the proposal, and the new Civil Hospital at Gangtok was adapted to Sir Thutob Namgyal Memorial Hospital.
+It was a nice gesture of CA Bell to have considered naming the hospital in Maharaja Thutob Namgyal’s name.
+I believe we should ever remain thankful to him for the suggestion.